New ideas about multiplication of tensorial distributions: New approach

 \end{meantime}

-\begin{proof} We just have to follow our proof and realize that the only reason why we used smoothness of $U^{i}$ in $A'$ was that it is required by our definition of covariant derivative (for another good reasons related to different cases). \end{proof}
+\begin{proof} We just have to follow our proof and realize that the only reason why we used smoothness of $U^{i}$ in $\mathcal{\mathcal{\mathcal{\mathcal{\mathcal{S}}}}}$ was that it is required by our definition of covariant derivative (for another good reasons related to different cases). \end{proof}

-This statement has a crucial importance, since it shows that not only all the classical calculus of smooth tensor fields with all the basic operations is contained in our language (if we take the equivalence instead of equality being the crucial part of our theory), but it can be even extended to arbitrary objects from $S'$ (if we connect the concept of covariant derivative with given $\Gamma^{3}_{E}(M)$ connection).
-In other words it is better than the classical tensor calculus.
+This statement has a crucial importance, since it shows that not only all the classical calculus of smooth tensor fields with all the basic operations is contained in our language (if we take the equivalence instead of equality being the crucial part of our theory), but it can be even extended to arbitrary objects from $S'_{n}$.
+(If the covariant derivative is obtained through connection from the class $\Gamma^{3}_{E}(M)$.)
+In other words it is more general than the classical tensor calculus.

-We can think about conjectures extending our results in a very important way:
+We can now think about conjectures extending our results in a very important way: